Businesses and Organizations

 - 2016 Grit and Resiliency Training Participant

-Thrive's wellness programs are designed to improve employee mental health and wellness, which has a direct impact on the vitality, sustainability and profitability of your business or organization.
+The mental health and engagement of your employees directly impacts the vitality, sustainability and profitability of your business or organization.
 In the U.S., mental illness costs businesses more than any other health condition in lost hours of productive work, at an estimated $63 billion annually.
 On an individual level, employees who suffer from depression lose an average of 5.6 productive hours per week.
-Thrive's programs engage employees in enjoyable, evidence-based exercises that improve physical and mental health, raise morale, and boost productivity.
+We use evidence-based strategies to improve physical and mental health, raise morale, and boost productivity.